0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/application_security/policies/scan-result-policies.md

 ## `fallback_behavior`

 > - The `fallback_behavior` field was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/451784) in GitLab 16.11 [with a flag](../../../administration/feature_flags.md) named `security_scan_result_policies_unblock_fail_open_approval_rules`.
 Disabled by default.
+> - The `fallback_behavior` field was [enabled on GitLab.com, self-managed, and GitLab Dedicated](https://gitlab.com/groups/gitlab-org/-/epics/10816) in GitLab 17.0.

 FLAG:
-On self-managed GitLab, by default this feature is not available.
-To make it available, an administrator can [enable the feature flag](../../../administration/feature_flags.md) named `security_scan_result_policies_unblock_fail_open_approval_rules`.
-On GitLab.com and GitLab Dedicated, this feature is not available.
+On self-managed GitLab, by default the `fallback_behavior` field is available.
+To hide the feature, an administrator can [disable the feature flag](../../../administration/feature_flags.md) named `security_scan_result_policies_unblock_fail_open_approval_rules`.
+On GitLab.com and GitLab Dedicated, this feature is available.

 | Field  | Type     | Required | Possible values    | Description                                                                                                          |
 |--------|----------|----------|--------------------|----------------------------------------------------------------------------------------------------------------------|